benmangold/ffmpeg-service/README.md

 ## API

-> POST /mp3 - Convert audio file in request body to mp3 and return result for download
+`POST /mp3` - Convert audio file in request body to mp3 and return result for download

-> POST /m4a - Convert audio file in request body to mp3 and return result for download
+`POST /m4a` - Convert audio file in request body to mp3 and return result for download

-> GET /, /readme - Web Service Readme
+`GET /`, `GET /readme` - Web Service Readme

-### /mp3, /m4a
+### POST /mp3, POST /m4a

 POST to /mp3 or /m4a using Postman or a Curl command: